The Complete Guide To Bantam Chickens – Is This The Right Chicken For You?

 1. Barbu d’Uccle

-Developed by Michael Van Gelder of Uccle, this refined ornamental breed originates from Belgium and also goes by the name of Barbu d’Uccle or Belgian d’Uccle.
-They are distinguished by their beard, feathered legs, and the wide spectrum of colors in which they are available.
+Developed by Michael Van Gelder of Uccle, this refined ornamental breed originates from Belgium and goes by Barbu d’Uccle or Belgian d’Uccle.

-Similar to the Barbu d’Anvers, when it comes to temperament, Barbu d’Uccle hens are friendly, and roosters tend to be less grumpy than their d’Anvers counterparts.
+Similar to the Barbu d’Anvers, when it comes to temperament, Barbu d’Uccle hens are friendly, and the bantam rooster tends to be less grumpy than their d’Anvers counterparts.

-These birds generally tolerate confinement better than the d’Anver, and the ideal temperature for raising them in is one that is moderate or warm.
+These birds generally tolerate confinement better than the d’Anver.
+However, you should make sure to raise them in a moderate or warm climate.

-You can expect a Barbu d’Uccle to lay 2 fairly small creamy-white-shelled eggs per week.
+You can expect a Barbu d’Uccle to lay two fairly small creamy-white-shelled eggs per week.

-At present, there are 7 recognized varieties by the American Poultry Association including the Mille Fleur, Porcelain, and Golden Neck.
-Apart from the Barbu d’Anvers and Barbu d’Uccle, in terms of Belgium breeds the British Poultry Association also recognizes the Barbu d’Everberg, Barbu de Grubbe, and Barbu de Watermael.
+There are seven recognized varieties by the American Poultry Association, including the Mille Fleur, Porcelain, and Golden Neck.
+Apart from the Barbu d’Anvers and Barbu d’Uccle, the British Poultry Association also recognizes the Barbu d’Everberg, Barbu de Grubbe, and Barbu de Watermael.

-The Sebright are the most outstanding example of developed bantams, being the result of agriculturist Sir John Sebright’s series of attempts to creating a small chicken whose plumage would resemble that of the laced Polish.
+The Sebright chickens are the most outstanding example of developed bantam breeds, resulting from agriculturist Sir John Sebright’s series of attempts to create a small chicken whose plumage would resemble that of the laced Polish (7).

-Like the Rosecomb, these birds are difficult to breed due to poor hatchability and the fragility of chicks.
-The fact that roosters tend to breed in warm weather only and hens rarely go broody, are additional obstacles faced by breeders.
+Like the Rosecomb, these birds are difficult to breed due to poor hatchability and bantam chicks’ fragility.
+The fact that Sebright bantam roosters tend to breed in warm weather only and hens rarely go broody are additional obstacles faced by breeders.

-This breed benefits from cold to warm weather and is capable of tolerating confinement.
-You can expect hens to lay around 1 small, white- or tinted-shelled egg per week.
+This bantam benefits from cold to warm weather and is capable of tolerating confinement.
+You can expect hens to lay around one small, white- or tinted-shelled egg per week.

-Currently, there are 2 recognized varieties by the American Poultry Association, namely the Golden, and Silver.
+There are currently two recognized varieties by the American Poultry Association, namely the Golden and Silver bantams.

 Bantam Chicken Eggs vs normal chicken eggs

-Bantam eggs will normally be smaller than large fowl eggs.
-In fact, bantam chicken eggs will even vary in size within the different breeds.
+Bantam eggs will normally be smaller than standard-sized fowl eggs.
+In fact, bantam eggs will even vary in size within the different breeds.

 A Serama’s egg, for instance, will seem tiny in comparison to that of a Booted or a Brahma bantam egg.
 It is only natural that the smaller the bird, the smaller the egg, and vice versa.

-Generally speaking, a bantam egg weighs between 1 and 1 ¼ ounces; whereas a large fowl egg weighs about 2 ounces.
+Generally speaking, a bantam egg weighs between 1 and 1 ¼ ounces, whereas a large fowl egg weighs about 2 ounces (8).

-Another noticeable characteristic is that the yolk-to-white ratio is higher in bantam eggs than it is in regular ones.
+Another noticeable characteristic is that the yolk-to-white ratio is higher in bantam eggs than regular ones.

-For more Bantam chicken information, read Countryside Daily’s article on Small and Useful Bantam Chickens.
+For more Bantam information, read Countryside Daily’s article on Small and Useful Bantam Chickens.

 Buy A Bantam?
 Bantam Pullets For Sale And Adult Bantam Chickens For Sale

-Keep in mind that if you opt for buying adult chickens, most of the time your only option will be to personally go to the nearest hatchery shop.
+Keep in mind that if you opt for buying adult chickens, most of the time, your only option will be to go to the nearest hatchery shop personally.

-If you opt for purchasing chicks, on the other hand, you’ll have the choice of buying them from online hatchery stores, from feed stores or local hatcheries, or from local sellers via buy/sell classified shops like eBay or Craigslist.
+On the other hand, if you opt for purchasing chicks, you’ll have the choice of buying them from online hatchery stores, from feed stores or local hatcheries, or local sellers via buy/sell classified shops like eBay or Craigslist.

 These are some of the hatcheries that currently sell bantam chickens:

-- Cackle Hatchery – The minimum quantity of chicks is 5 per order, but you’ll be charged a small order fee (for under 15 birds) of $20.00.
+- Cackle Hatchery – The minimum quantity of chicks is 5 per order, but you’ll have to pay a small order fee (for under 15 birds) of $20.00.